pattonsgirl/WSU-CSE-Resources/README.md

 ## Other Resources
-### Computer Toy Store!
-Microcenter is an electronics store.
-It's the engineers version of Toys-R-Us.
 ### Computer Recommendations
 When in-person, there are lots of computer labs on campus.
 A course that requires coding is usually
 taught in a lab with computers in it for the students.
 That said, our FAQs frequently circle back to,